xcomart/jdbgen/docs/README.md

 |`contains=<item>`|When item collection contains `<item>`|
 |`notContains=<item>`|When item collection not contains `<item>`|

-Multiple `elif` statement can be used and `else` statement is optional.
+Like many other language, multiple `elif` statement can be used and `else` statement is optional.
 `if` statement must be closed with `endif` statement.

 Examples: